basti1302/elm-lang-de/readme.markdown

 * `docker push basti1302/elmlangde-nginx`
 * `docker push basti1302/elmlangde-app`

-To deploy the containers on a target system, you need to
+To prepare a target system for the first deployment, you need to:

-* install Docker and docker-compose there,
+* Create a user `elmlangde` and grant it sudo privileges (see https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).
-* `git pull` this repository there (prefered location: `/opt/elm-lang-de`),
+* `git clone` this repository there (prefered location: `/opt/elm-lang-de`).
+* You might want to `chown -R` the repo to user `elmlangde`
+* Run the script `/opt/elm-lang-de/docker/prepare-target-system.sh` *on the target machine*.
+This will install Docker and Docker Compose.
+* Add the following line to `/etc/rc.local`: `/opt/elm-lang-de/bin/remote/start.sh`
+* Copy the file `docker/postgres/postgres.secrets.env` from your *local* machine (where `elmlangde-postgres` has been build) to `/opt/elm-lang-de/docker/postgres/` on the target machine.
-* pull the Docker containers and
+* Start the Docker containers via `/opt/elm-lang-de/bin/remote/start.sh`.
+This will pull the Docker containers and start them.
+If you get an error message that you could not connect to the Docker daemon
-* start them via
-    * `cd /opt/elm-lang-de/docker`
-    * `docker-compose --file prod.yml up -d`
+    * Make sure Docker is running via `systemctl status docker`,
+    * Make sure you have added your username to the docker group by executing `groups`, the output should list `docker` among other groups.
+If not, add your username now with
+        * `usermod -aG docker $(whoami)` or
+        * `usermod -aG docker elmlangde`
+    * Log out and log in again (this might be necessary for the group change to take effect).

 The script `bin/remote/deploy.sh` is a convenience script that is intended to be executed on production, it will pull the latest app container and deploy it.
 It will not touch the postgres or nginx containers. `bin/deploy-app-prod.sh` is a convenience script intended to run locally that rebuilds the app container, pushes it to the registry and immediately deploys it.